c99koder/wp-instagram-import/README.md

 Run the Python script from the terminal and it will import any photos or videos from Instagram that are more recent than the last post in the __WORDPRESS_CATEGORY__

+## Alternative Version using WP-CLI
+An alternative version of this script is available as `wp-instagram-import-cli.py` that uses the local WordPress CLI instead of the REST API.
 # License

-Copyright (C) 2021 Sam Steele.
+Copyright (C) 2022 Sam Steele.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0